About Mercy Corps

-- Strong ability to apply good judgment and decision making skills in difficult and complex working environments.
+- Willingness to work and travel in difficult and insecure environments.

 Living Conditions / Environmental Conditions

-The position is based in Goma, DRC and it requires travels to various locations within North and South Kivu and Ituri.
+This position is based in Goma, DRC and unaccompanied.
+Occasional travel.
+While conditions in Goma are improving, there are still pockets of violence and insecurity and petty crime is present.
 Mercy Corps' offices experience variable levels of insecurity, with the situation closely monitored by UN peacekeepers.
 Years of conflict and corruption have badly damaged the country's infrastructure.
 Air travel is necessary to get from one end of the country to the other.
-Mobile phones and cellular service are widely available.
+Mobile phones and cellular service are widely available in urban areas.
 Internet is limited, but available in all Mercy Corps’ offices.
 Travel to field sites will be required where living conditions are clean and secure, but basic.
 There are a number of health services available with several evacuation options for serious illnesses.
 There is reasonable access to most consumer goods.

 In support of our belief that learning organizations are more effective, efficient and relevant to the communities we serve, we empower all team members to dedicate 5% of their time to learning activities that further their personal and/or professional growth and development

 Diversity, Equity & Inclusion

 Achieving our mission begins with how we build our team and work together.
 Through our commitment to enriching our organization with people of different origins, beliefs, backgrounds, and ways of thinking, we are better able to leverage the collective power of our teams and solve the world’s most complex challenges.
 We strive for a culture of trust and respect, where everyone contributes their perspectives and authentic selves, reaches their potential as individuals and teams, and collaborates to do the best work of their lives.

 We recognize that diversity and inclusion is a journey, and we are committed to learning, listening and evolving to become more diverse, equitable and inclusive than we are today.